-A memorial service for Dr. Toshiharu Hasegawa, the second president of Kyoto College of Graduate Institute of Information (KCGI) and a world-renowned authority on operations research, who passed away last November, was held on Saturday, January 28 at the Kyoto Station Satellite Main Hall of Kyoto College of Graduate Institute of Information.
+A memorial service for Dr. Toshiharu Hasegawa, the second president of Kyoto College of The Kyoto College of Graduate Studies for Informatics (KCGI) and a world-renowned authority on operations research, who passed away last November, was held on Saturday, January 28 at the Kyoto Station Satellite Main Hall of Kyoto College of The Kyoto College of Graduate Studies for Informatics.

-The first part of the memorial service was a memorial concert for Mr. Toshiharu Hasegawa, who was a classical music fan, and it was open to the public.At the beginning of the ceremony, President Wataru Hasegawa said, "Dr. Toshiharu Hasegawa was a truly great professor for our university.I would like to pledge our further development before the spirit of the deceased," he said.
+The first part of the memorial service was a memorial concert for Dr. Toshiharu Hasegawa, a classical music fan, which was open to the public.At the beginning of the ceremony, President Wataru Hasegawa said, "Dr. Toshiharu Hasegawa was a truly great teacher for our university.I would like to pledge our further development to the spirits of the dead," he said in his address.

-Following this, Akiko Sugitani, a pianist with close ties to the university, performed Alessandro Scarlatti's "KK380 in E major," Mozart's "Sonata in A minor, K310," "Rondo in A minor, K511," and other pieces that Professor Toshiharu Hasegawa loved.In addition, Mr. Gleb Nikitin, a violinist, performed Beethoven's "Violin Sonata No. 5 in F major "Spring"" and Sarasate's "Zigoinelwaizen" in an ensemble, which impressed the people related to Prof. Toshiharu Hasegawa, KCGI and KCG students.
+Following this, pianist Akiko Sugitani, who is closely associated with the university, performed pieces loved by Dr. Toshiharu Hasegawa, including Alessandro Scarlatti's "KK380 in E major", Mozart's "Sonata in A minor K310" and "Rondo in A minor K511".The violinist Gleb Nikitin and the students performed Beethoven's "Violin Sonata No. 5 in F major 'Spring'" and Sarasate's "Zigoinelwaizen" in concert, moving the audience of people related to Dr. Toshiharu Hasegawa and the students from KCGI and KCG.

-In the second part, three lecturers who were trained by Dr. Toshiharu Hasegawa introduced Dr. Hasegawa's achievements.First, Prof. Toshihide Ibaraki, President of KCGI, talked about his modest and generous personality, and introduced his academic achievements mainly in the field of communication engineering, where he proposed the asynchronous time-division multiplexing method and was involved in road traffic control on highways.Then, Prof. Yutaka Takahashi, Graduate School of Kyoto University and Prof. Hiroyuki Kono, Nanzan University explained the achievements of their professors in the field of communication engineering and road traffic control, respectively.
+In the second part, three lecturers who were trained by Dr. Toshiharu Hasegawa introduced his achievements.He began by describing the modest and generous personality of Dr. Toshihide Ibaraki, President of KCGI, and introduced his academic achievements, mainly in the field of communications engineering, where he proposed the asynchronous time division multiplexing method and was involved in road traffic control on highways.Then, Prof. Yutaka Takahashi, Graduate School of Engineering, Kyoto University, and Prof. Hiroyuki Kono, Nanzan University, gave presentations on their achievements in the field of communication engineering and road traffic control, respectively.

-Finally, on behalf of the bereaved family, Ms. Isokane's daughter, Ms. Yusuko Isokane, said, "Thank you very much for holding this memorial concert today for my father, who loved classical music.I was moved by the performance of the song that my father used to sing at home.My father loved interacting with students and always seemed to enjoy talking about his own students.I am happy to have met you all today because of my father's warm personality," he said.
+Finally, on behalf of the bereaved family, Ms. Yumiko Isokane, the daughter of the deceased, said, "Thank you very much for holding this memorial concert today for my father, who loved classical music.I was moved by the performance of a song that my father used to hum at home.My father loved to interact with students and always seemed to enjoy talking about his students.I am happy to see all of you here today because of my father's gentle personality," he said.

-Dr. Toshiharu Hasegawa taught and encouraged many people, and left a great mark on learning and human resource development.The people associated with him were forever sharing their memories of him.
+Mr. Toshiharu Hasegawa taught and encouraged many people, and left a great mark on academics and human resource development.Those who were associated with him were forever sharing their memories of him.